Mark Smith (physicist): Lancaster University

 On 5 August 2011, Smith was announced as the next Vice-Chancellor of Lancaster University.
 He took up the post on 1 January 2012, becoming the university's sixth Vice Chancellor since it was established.
 He was also appointed Professor of Solid State NMR in the Department of Chemistry.
 He was paid £271,000 in 2012/13 academic year and £281,000 in 2013/14 academic year.

 University of Southampton

 In April 2019, it was announced that Smith would be moving to the University of Southampton as its next President and Vice-Chancellor.
 He took up the appointments on 1 October 2019.

 External appointments

 Outside of his university work, Smith has held a number of appointments.
 In 2012 and 2013, he chaired a review into the content of A-Levels.
 From 1 January 2013 to 31 December 2015, he was a member of the Higher Education Funding Council for Wales.
 In December 2014, he became a trustee of Jisc (previously called the Joint Information Systems Committee).
 As of March 2015, he is the Chair of the Board of the Higher Education Careers Service Unit.
+He is also currently Chair of Advance HE's Board of Directors.